david

 It's not easy to admit that drug use can make you behave like this.
 Lots of people make excuses or blame others for their problem.
 You’ll need to get past that.
 You’ll need to acknowledge the reality of using.

 Yet many people with a drug problem find it very difficult to own up to it.
-This
+This is called DENIAL -

 DENIAL is a real killer, because chemical dependency is an illness that tells the sufferer that nothing's wrong!